-Ann Arbor has a long history of sending strong voices to Lansing, and I plan to build on that legacy of bold, progressive advocacy.
-For too long our state legislature has worked against Ann Arbor’s—and Michigan’s—best interests.
+The Ann Arbor area has a long history of sending strong voices to Lansing, and I plan to build on that legacy of bold, progressive advocacy.
+For too long our state legislature has worked against our community—and Michigan’s—best interests.
 Through aggressive and racist voter suppression laws, restricting funding for critical environmental issues, and preventing a more equitable education system, we have a legislature that has embraced Trumpism.

 Now, more than ever, we need progressive and effective voices in Lansing.

 I promise that I will tirelessly fight for a Michigan that works for everybody.
 No matter your race, gender, sexual orientation, gender identity, disability status, or socioeconomic status, you should be able to thrive here.
 But equity isn’t just a single issue.
 Equity means a strong democracy, environmental justice, a well-funded education system, and more.

 So please join me and let's begin the hard work needed to change Michigan!